gianordoli/autocomplete_archive/_papers/testing_protocols/README.md

 This testing protocol is based on the prototype who/what/where/when/why.
 This prototype gathers daily predictions from Google Autocomplete for the queries "who," "what," "when," "where," and "why," for the English language only.
 The words come from a well-know approach for information gathering often referred to as 5Ws.
 It is utilized in fields like journalism, research and police investigation.

 The prototype is a website that displays the data.
 Users can only see predictions for one day and one word at once.
 Moving to the right (see images), is possible to see predictions for previous days.
-Moving up or down show predictions based on another word.
+Moving up or down shows predictions based on onde of the 5 words.

 ![who/what/where/when/why](images/5w_01.png)
 ![who/what/where/when/why](images/5w_02.png)